InsertCleverNameHere/Drums-Trainer/roadmap.md

 ### 2. Pause / Resume Functionality + Tempo-Synced Countdown Integration

 **Goals:**
 - Make the currently disabled Pause button functional.
 - Ensure the current measure plays to the end before pausing or switching cycles.
 - Integrate the 3-2-1 tempo-synced countdown into both start and cycle transitions.

 **Behavior Details:**
-- **Pause:** Stops all scheduling (audio + visual) and freezes the cycle timer (formerly called “countdown”).
+- **Pause:** Stops all scheduling (audio + visual) and freezes the `cycleTimer` (remaining time is preserved).
-- **Resume:** Continues playback from the same beat and timing without restarting the current measure.
+- **Resume:** Continues playback from the same beat and timing (does not restart the current measure).
 - **Cycle End Flow:**
-  1. Current measure completes fully even if the timer reaches zero.
+  1. Current measure completes fully even if the `cycleTimer` reaches zero.
-  2. A short 1-second pause follows to let the user adjust.
+  2. A short 1-second adjustment pause follows.
-  3. A **tempo-synced 3-2-1 count-in** plays, using the next cycle’s BPM to determine timing.
+  3. A **3-2-1 count-in** plays, using the *next* cycle’s BPM to determine timing (unless fixed mode selected).
   4. The next cycle begins automatically.
 - **Initial Start:** When the user presses **Start**, the same 3-2-1 count-in runs before the first groove begins (if enabled).

-**User Options:**
+**UI Flag / Toggle (Tempo vs Fixed count-in)**
-- Add a toggle button or checkbox in the UI labeled “Count-in before start.”
+- Add a user-facing toggle near the playback controls with label:
-- If enabled, plays the 3-2-1 before any new start or cycle.
-- The count-in adapts dynamically to BPM (faster at higher tempos).

-**Technical Notes:**
-- Implement count-in using lightweight Web Audio beeps and matching visual flashes.
-- Use existing `cycleTimer` and `cycleRemaining` variables for timekeeping instead of creating new overlapping timers.
-- Ensure state is consistent between Pause/Resume, Start, and Cycle transitions.
+  **“Tempo-synced Count-in”** (tooltip: *“When on, count-in ticks follow the selected BPM; when off, each step is 1 second.”*).
+- **Modes:**
+  - **Tempo-synced (default):** Count-in interval = `60_000 / BPM` ms (i.e., one beat long, so ticks align musically).
+  - **Fixed:** Count-in interval = `1000` ms per step (3 → 2 → 1 each 1 second).
+- Persist the flag in `localStorage`, e.g.:
+  - Key: `tempoSyncedCountIn`
+  - Values: `'true'` or `'false'` (string) or `'tempo'` / `'fixed'` if you prefer.
+- Behavior when toggled:
+  - Updates the stored preference immediately.
+  - Applies to every subsequent count-in (including Start, Resume, and between cycles).
+If toggled *during* an active count-in, the change applies on the next count-in.

 ### 3. Keyboard Shortcuts
 - Space → Start/Stop